 The Jobs quadrant provides data on the number of jobs (filled and vacant) as at the end of the quarter.
-Job statistics are compiled for each ANZSIC Industry division and for the economy as a whole.
+Job statistics are compiled for each ANZSIC industry subdivision and division, and for the economy as a whole.
 Unless otherwise stated, the methods described apply to both levels of aggregation.